The Gospel of Jesus Christ - What Paul Preached

 When leaders announce: “In about a month, things will be settled,” they are not merely teaching.

-They are closing conscience, compressing time, and forcing alignment.
+They are closing consciences, compressing time, and forcing alignment.

 That is not shepherding.
 It is coercion.